ineiti/livequiz/README.md

 ### Nomads

-I'm actually quite proud of the implementation of `Nomads`, which are javascript-objects that are automatically synchronized with the server and the clients.
+I'm proud of the implementation of `Nomads`, which are javascript-objects that are automatically synchronized with the server and the clients.
 This simplifies the architecture of the system a lot: the backend is only used to synchronize the data, while the frontends do all the